 Professional Corporation (PC)

 Payment of the Professional Corporation fee (if applicable) affirms your compliance and intention to renew the PC for the registration year.
-If you wish to cease the PC registration, you must advise CPA Alberta in writing by no later than May 31.
+If you wish to cease the PC registration, you must advise CPA Alberta in writing by no later than May 31 for billing year 2023/24.
 Please note, in accordance with Section 47 of the CPA Act, the Registrar of Corporations and all shareholders will be notified of the PC cancellation.